Robot-Sticks/robotsticks.github.io/README.md

 ## About

-This project is used to teach underprivileged kids robotics, designed to be used with the popsickle stick robot.
+This project is focused on teaching robotics with an emphasis on affordability.
+It is designed to be used with the popsicle stick.

 ### Technology stack used
 We are using the following technologies: